 Grant acts as both trial and appellate counsel and has appeared as counsel before the courts in Ontario, Québec, Saskatchewan, Alberta and British Columbia as well as the Federal Court of Canada and the Federal Court of Appeal.
 He also represents renewable energy developers in REA appeal hearings relating to large-scale wind projects before the Ontario Environmental Review Tribunal.

-Chambers Canada—Leading lawyer in litigation: products liability
+Chambers Canada—Leading lawyer in litigation: product liability

 Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms and Attorneys—Litigation Star (class actions, commercial, intellectual property and product liability)